marvinborner/strong-normalization-tests/readme.txt

-Test suite for strong normalization ───────────────────────────────────
+Test suite for strong β-reduction ─────────────────────────────────

+We refer to reducers reducing under abstractions as 𝑠𝑡𝑟𝑜𝑛𝑔 reducers.
+The suite tests for strong β-reduction until normal form and therefore assumes reduction strategies where such normal form is found.
+(e.g. normal-order, leftmost-outermost, commonly referred to as Call-by-Need)

 Languages may be tested in one of two ways:

-- if the language reduces strongly, translate the tests to the language and use it to reduce the terms directly
+- if the language reduces strongly and lazily, translate the tests to the language and use it to reduce the terms directly
 - if not, use a higher order (or NbE) reducer to reduce the terms

 Please contribute!